cryptobuks/ngnear-A-gig-economy-platform/README.md

 ----------

-This code is based on [Question2Answer][Q2A] led by Gideo and it is also GPL licensed.
+This code is based on [Question2Answer][Q2A] and it is also GPL licensed.

 [Q2A]: http://www.question2answer.org/